 Here are some bad or irrelevant comments lenders sometimes make when rejecting a complaint:

-- the account was opened over 6 years ago – if it was open in the last 6 years the Ombudsman may look at it;
+- the account was opened over 6 years ago – if it was still open in the last 6 years the Ombudsman may look at it;

 How to send a case to FOS